mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideNode.md

 * ks8-1-18-master
 * ks8-1-18-node1
-* ks8-1-18-node2
+* ks8-1-18-node2 (standalone deployment)

 ## Prerequisite

-Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIGIP.
+Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIG-IP.
 Follow the link to install AS3

-* Install AS3 on BIGIP
+* Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

 **Note** When using nodeport, pool members represent the kube-proxy service on the node.
-BIGIP needs a local route to the nodes.
+BIG-IP needs a local route to the nodes.
 There is no need for VXLAN tunnels, or Calico.
-BIGIP can dynamically ARP for the Kube-proxy running on node
+BIG-IP can dynamically ARP for the Kube-proxy running on node

-## Create CIS Controller, BIGIP credentials and RBAC Authentication
+## Create CIS Controller, BIG-IP credentials and RBAC Authentication

 Configuration options available in the CIS controller using user-defined configmap
 ```